jvoegele/gradle-android-plugin/README.md

 ===========

 * In the current version of the Android plugin, the proguard task is not very configurable.
-* Gingerbread SDK is not currently supported (it will be soon).
 * The androidManifest.xml file is not processed as a normal resource, i.e. there is no properties expansion (so, for example, you don't get the version set in the version tag, you have to align them manually).